xsalazar/wow-emoji/README.md

 # 🌈 Wow Emoji

-This repository contains the source code for the website [https://wowemoji.dev](https://wowemoji.dev) and was bootstrapped using [`create-react-app`](https://github.com/facebook/create-react-app).
+This repository contains the source code for the website [https://wowemoji.dev](https://wowemoji.dev).

 This website allows for automated and quick creation of `:wow:` emoji, frequently and joyfully used at Slack.
 These emoji are used to celebrate and uplift coworkers that make you say "wow".
 They're colorful, they're animated, and they're delightful.